-So, since I got 50lbs. of blueberries that I needed to store, I look for other ways to preserve blueberries.
+I have 50lbs. of blueberries that I needed to store and thought to look for other ways to preserve blueberries.
 Some options that I usually turn to are freezing, canning, and dehydrating.
-They can store for up to a year without losing taste and quality, and I don’t have to worry about a power outtage and losing them.
+They can store for up to a year without losing taste and quality, and I don’t have to worry about a power outage and losing them.
 Here are 3 of the best ways to preserve blueberries.

 Here’s how to preserve blueberries by canning.

 When getting ready for canning blueberries, or any high acid food canning, you’ll want a few things:

 - water bath or pressure canner

 - new lids (use new lids EACH time)

 - First, get some blueberries.
 Easy enough, right?
 I got these at our local produce auction.